Tao-Yunshuang/leetcode/learn/Linked List/Conclusion.md

 9. Advance both p and q.
 10. Check if carry=1, if so append a new node with digit 1 to the returning list.
 11. Return dummy head's next node.

+You are given a doubly linked list which in addition to the next and previous pointers, it could have a child pointer, which may or may not point to a separate doubly linked list.
+These child lists may have one or more children of their own, and so on, to produce a multilevel data structure, as shown in the example below.

+Flatten the list so that all the nodes appear in a single-level, doubly linked list.
+You are given the head of the first level of the list.

+Algorithm:
+1. First of all, we create a stack and then we push the head node to the stack.
+In addition, we create a variable called prev which would help us to track the precedent node at each step during the iteration.
+2. Then we enter a loop to iterate the stack until the stack becomes empty.
+3. Within the loop, at each step, we first pop out a node (named curr) from the stack.
+Then we establish the links between prev and curr.
+Then in the following steps, we take care of the nodes pointed by the curr.next and curr.child pointers respectively, and strictly in this order.
+4. First, if the curr.next does exist (i.e. there exists a right subtree), we then push the node into the stack for the next iteration.
+5. Secondly, if the curr.child does exist (i.e. there exists a left subtree), we then push the node into the stack.
+In addition, unlike the child.next pointer, we need to clean up the curr.child pointer since it should not be present in the final result.
+6. And voila.
+Lastly, we also employ the pseudoHead node to render the algorithm more elegant, as we discussed in the previous approach.